Arturomtz8/de-zoomcamp-project/README.md

 # Paranormal subreddits ELT

 ## Objective
 This project involves extracting, loading, and transforming top posts and comments from four subreddits: Ghoststories, Ghosts, Paranormal, and ParanormalEncounters.
 By analyzing the data, I aim to determine the hourly distribution of posts, the correlation between post scores and comment numbers, the average number of comments per post, the maximum post score, the number of unique authors, and the most frequently used words in posts' text.
-To access the data, I use [PRAW](https://praw.readthedocs.io/en/stable/index.html), which is a Python Reddit API Wrapper that simplifies the process of interacting with Reddit's posts, comments, and subreddits.
+To access the data, I use [PRAW](https://praw.readthedocs.io/en/stable/index.html), which is the Python Reddit API Wrapper that simplifies the process of interacting with Reddit's posts, comments, and subreddits.

 ## Architecture
 <p align="center">